Virgil993/crud-app/README.md

 1. Run `npm install` in the `server/` folder to install the dependencies.
 2. Run `npm install` in the `client/` folder to install the dependencies.
+3. In the `server/` folder, create a .env file and add your NEON_POSTGRES_URL variable

 ## Run the example locally